trufflesuite/drizzle-utils/packages/test-chain/README.md

 1. options - `Object` (optional)
     - contract - `Object` (optional)
-      - dirname - `String`: The directory to search for a `contracts` folder
+      - dirname - `String`: The directory to search for a `contracts` folder.
-      - filename - `String`: The Solidity filename
+      - filename - `String`: The Solidity filename.
-      - contractName - `String`: The contract name
+      - contractName - `String`: The contract name.

 #### Returns